Transit Mobile Application Design Update for Atlanta's MARTA

 After the final rounds of iterations, I worked on designing the final prototype that you can interact with below.

-Focus on solving few problems well first rather than solving everything at once.
+Focus on solving few problems well first before trying to solve everything at once.

 I learnt a great deal through this project, especially just how deep user research can reveal many interesting aspects like the group travel problem!